 Clean products with Bakuchiol:

-Alpyn’s PlantGenius Line-Filling Eye Balm is also a fave of mine and uses bakuchiol.
-It’s kinda pricey but you only need a tiny dab each time and has a firming effect to keep crow’s feet under control.
-Their PlantGenius Melt Moisturizer also uses bakuchiol if you’re looking for a heavier lotion with more moisture, but I haven’t tried it yet!
+Alpyn PlantGenius Line-Filling Eye Balm: Also a fave of mine and uses bakuchiol.
+It’s kinda pricey but you only need a tiny dab each time and has a firming effect to keep crow’s feet under control!
+Use code ORGANICALLYBECCA15 for a discount.

 BYBI 1% Bakuchiol + Olive Squalane Booster: I have not tried this, but it’s a little $10 booster serum if you simply want to add it to your existing skincare products.